On Euclidean, Hermitian and symplectic quasi-cyclic complementary dual codes: Introduction

 The paper is organized as follows.
 Section \ref{sec2} gives preliminaries and background on quasi-cyclic codes, Euclidean, Hermitian, and symplectic LCD codes.
 In Section \ref{sec3} and \ref{sec4}, we redescribe LCD codes in terms of codewords and identify the sufficient and necessary conditions for the quasi-cyclic codes to be LCD codes under Euclidean, Hermitian, and symplectic inner products, respectively.
-In Section \ref{sec5}, we give several examples to illustrate the method of constructing quasi-cyclic Euclidean, Hermitian, and symplectic LCD codes.
+We also construct many good quasi-cyclic Euclidean, Hermitian, and symplectic LCD codes.
 Finally, we give concluding remarks in Section \ref{sec6}.
 All calculations in this paper are done with the algebraic computer system Magma \cite{bosma1997magma}.